shien7654321/STPageView/README.md

 [![Platform](https://img.shields.io/cocoapods/p/STPageView.svg?style=flat)](http://cocoapods.org/pods/STPageView)

 ## A paging view.
-STPageView is a paging view.You can use it to layout multiple view controllers, switching through gestures.And it supports both horizontal and vertical directions.
+STPageView is a paging view.
+You can use it to layout multiple view controllers, switching through gestures.
+And it supports both horizontal and vertical directions.

 ![STPageViewPreview01](https://github.com/shien7654321/STPageView/raw/master/Preview/STPageViewPreview01.gif)